 In this post, you are going to find out how to learn English vocabulary fast.
 The first rule of mastering English fast is – Learning Phrases, instead of words.
 Sounds simple, yet we tend to do the complete opposite.
 Memorizing single words is inefficient.
-In grade school most students are taught to memorize a list of single words and their definition, however, recent studies have shown that it’s better to learn complete phrases instead.
+In grade school most students are taught to memorize a list of single words and their definitions, however, recent studies have shown that it’s better to learn complete phrases instead.

 If you are committed to mastering English and following English Easy Practice Course rules, you’ll definitely benefit from this simple rule.
 From the first practice of learning phrases instead of words, you’ll notice how easier it is for you to use that phrase in your everyday life.
 You’ll stop worrying about memorizing the definition and will focus on practically using the phrase.

-Here’s why focusing on phrases in better:
+Here’s why focusing on phrases is better: